-You can also use the Eclipse IDE provided with ModusToolbox to open configurators.
+You can also use the Eclipse IDE provided with ModusToolbox[TM] software to open configurators.
 For example, if you select the "Device Configurator" link in the IDE Quick Panel, the tool opens with the application's design.modus file.
-Refer to the Eclipse IDE for ModusToolbox User Guide for more details about the Eclipse IDE.
+Refer to the Eclipse IDE for ModusToolbox[TM] user guide for more details about the Eclipse IDE.

-One other way to open BSP configurators (such as CapSense and SegLCD) is by using a link from inside the Device Configurator.
-However, this does not apply to Library configurators (such as Bluetooth and USB).
+One other way to open BSP configurators (such as CAPSENSETM and SegLCD Configurators) is by using a link from inside the Device Configurator.
+However, this does not apply to Library configurators (such as Bluetooth® and USB Configurators).

-2.5.2 Configurator CLI Tools
+2.5.2 Configurator CLI tools

 Most of the configurators can also be run from the command line.
 The primary use case is to re-generate source code based on the latest configuration settings.
 This would often be part of an overall build script for the entire application.
 The command-line configurator cannot change configuration settings.
-For information about command line options, run the configurator using the - h option.
+For information about command line options, run the configurator using the -h option.